-The profiles have been updated as of January 2016.
+The Country Profiles of Preterm and Low Birth Weight Prevention and Care have been updated with available population-based data as of mid-2017.
 View and download the profiles using the links to the right.

 Primary data was collected through key informant interviews in each country.
 Information gathered is designed to provide insights into the health system as related to PTB/LBW including health policy, pre-service and in-service provider training from the community to hospital level and data on PTB/LBW generated by the national Health Management Information System (HMIS).

 Using this information, country profiles were developed for each of the 23 USAID priority countries in 2015, and were updated with population-based data (with an additional profile for Myanmar created) in 2017.
 The profiles have been disseminated in each country via key informants and are intended to ignite dialogue in-country and catalyze action around PTB/LBW within maternal and newborn health programming.